 There’s no point having the latest flatscreen TV in your caravan if you can’t get any reception to show channels.
 TV aerials and masts receive information that is transmitted over airways which then allows you to watch your favourite TV channels and shows.

 There are different types of aerials which are unique to your individual needs and are attached to masts which then increases the height to improve the quality of the signal that they receive.
+This provides an alternative to a satellite dish.

 An aerial is essential if you’re travelling in a caravan and they come in several shapes and sizes, and the one you select will depend on your requirements.
 This is an in-depth buying guide to ensure that you buy the best caravan aerial, so you have no issues generating the strongest signal for your TV.